Terriers

 Seeing that they love to stay indoors, the incessant barking at smaller animals may only happen on your daily walk or when you let them outside.
 They also do not have a tiny voice to match their little body.
 They have a fierce bark which is problematic if you live in an apartment with easily annoyed neighbours.

 If you want to ensure that your Sealyhams barking is under control, socialise and train them from an early age.
-Doing this will make them used to being in different environments, around other animals and people, and get them to understand and adhere to your commands.
+Doing this will make them used to be in different environments, around other animals and people, and get them to understand and adhere to your commands.

 The average weight of a male Sealyham is 9 kg while a female is 8 kilograms.
 Their average size is 30 centimetres.